Prices and information updated 09/2024

 • Aquarium

-The park is PACKED during the summer months, and it is a huge park.
+The park is PACKED during the peak season summer months, and it is a huge park.
 HUGE.
-My husband and I did not want to walk the entire way (some things are a 30-40 minute walk away) so we rode the trolley, which was included in the Discovery Pass.
+My husband and I did not want to walk the entire way (some things are a 30-40 minute walk away) so we rode the trolley in between some of the attractions.

-There were so many people, that we often had to stand for the ride, which was sometimes 20 minutes.
-It wasn’t that much faster than walking due to the massive amounts of people loading and unloading at every stop, but it did save our poor feet from giving out on us before we even go to our stops.
+There were so many people that we often had to stand for the ride, which was sometimes 20 minutes.
+It wasn’t much faster than walking due to the massive numbers of people loading and unloading at every stop, but it saved our feet from giving out on us before we even got to our stops.

 What to Expect at the Cave of the Winds

-Swap your shoes out for the fun sandals, and you’ll walk across to these large elevators.
-The works will take you down to the cave, and you’ll be near the bottom of the falls!
+After you’re dressed and ready, you’ll walk across to these large elevators.
+The workers will take you down to the cave, and you’ll be near the bottom of the falls!
 There is a large staircase at the base of the Bridal Veil Falls.
-You get to walk along this staircase, right up to the falls and then touch it!
+You get to walk along this staircase, right up to the falls, and then touch it!
+We had a great time.

 What to Expect at the Maid of the Mist